 Compatibility of Marvel: In O2O safe RL, compatibility with different offline safe RL methods is essential.
 Given the non-interactive nature of offline training and the potential unavailability of algorithms due to privacy concerns, this compatibility becomes even more critical compared to online algorithms.
 Our design of Marvel naturally fits a variety of offline safe RL methods and only requires a pretrained policy and Q-functions.
-To further verify this, the last two columns of table 2 show the training process using BEAR+Lagrangian (BEAR-lag) (Kumar et al., 2019) in the offline phase and SAC-lag in online finetuning.
+To further verify this, Fig. 4 shows the training process using BEAR+Lagrangian (BEAR-lag) (Kumar et al., 2019) in the offline phase and SAC-lag in online finetuning.
 Note that BEAR-lag was not specifically designed for offline safe RL, but rather it incorporates the Lagrange multiplier into offline RL.
-In BallCircle, Marvel achieves the highest reward while satisfying cost constraints, and in the CarRun environment, it also outperformed others while maintaining cost below the threshold.
+In the BallCircle environment, Marvel achieves the highest reward while satisfying cost constraints, and in the CarRun environment, it also outperformed others while maintaining cost below the threshold.
 This highlights the flexibility of our algorithm across different offline safe RL methods.

-4.3 Ablation Studies
+4.3 ABLATION STUDIES